A perfect synergy to nurture and preserve Afghan arts in Belfast UNESCO City of Music.

 Seamus Heaney is widely recognized as one of the major poets of the 20th century.
 A native of Northern Ireland, Heaney was raised in County Derry, and later lived for many years in Dublin.
 He was the author of over 20 volumes of poetry and criticism, and edited several widely used anthologies.
 He won the Nobel Prize for Literature in 1995 "for works of lyrical beauty and ethical depth, which exalt everyday miracles and the living past."
 Heaney taught at Harvard University (1985-2006) and served as the Oxford Professor of Poetry (1989-1994).
 He died in 2013.

-Plans have begun to preserve and share literature (poems / stories) and art from people in Afghanistan and the the Afghan community in the diaspora.
+Beyond Skin and Alghochak (Afghan Association) in partnership with Seamus Heaney Centre @ Queen's Belfast are preserving and sharing literature (poems / stories) and art from women and girls in Afghanistan and the the Afghan community in the diaspora.
 Currently in Afghanistan creative expression through the arts is banned by the regime.
 Women have no rights and girls and not allowed to go to school.

 In exploring ways to preserve and nurture Afghan creative culture and document literature and art by Afghan women under oppression, the Seamus Heaney Centre at Queens is the perfect home.